 DVD, HD-DVD, BluRay and other modern optical media might have the advantage of better longevity, improved picture quality and top-notch sound, but all many really care about is the bonus content that comes with their movie (aside from being able to watch these any time they want of course).

-From trailers to commentaries to omake to documentaries to PC minigames to dull cast biographies that nobody reads, to "how we did it" explanations of special effects or stunts, modern home video is often packed with bonus features, to the point that some have more minutes of footage in their DVD extras than they have in the film itself.
+From trailers to commentaries to omake to documentaries to PC minigames to dull cast biographies that nobody reads, to "how we did it" explanations of special effects or stunts, modern home video is often packed with bonus features, to the point that some have more minutes of footage in their extras than they have in the film itself.
 Occasionally a bonus may be hidden as an Easter Egg.
 Come the age of streaming in The New '10s, with services such as Netflix offering untold convenience in watching television shows and films, bonus content would be seen even more as a major feature that those platforms lack, and thus a core reason to why this form of media still thrives.

-This trend did not begin with DVDs — for years, video cassette releases would feature documentaries and alternate endings after the film's credits had rolled (many also had trailers for other releases and/or other products at the beginning and/or end), though the more obscure LaserDisc videophile format's nonlinear abilities allowed the viewer to watch these snippets much easier, and also originated various interactive features like alternate cuts and commentary tracks.
+This trend did not begin with DVDs — for years, video cassette releases would feature things like documentaries and alternate endings after the film's credits had rolled (many also had trailers for other releases and/or other products at the beginning and/or end), though the more obscure LaserDisc format's nonlinear abilities allowed the viewer to watch these snippets much easier, and also originated various interactive features like alternate cuts and commentary tracks.
 DVD's popular success finally heralded the advent of typical LaserDisc features for the masses.

 Note that the lowest of the low in terms of bonus content is the "interactive menus", which really ought to come as standard: presumably the alternative is auto-play, but one still wonders what "non-interactive menus" would be: a list of scenes from an entirely different movie?note Only slightly above them are the "animated menus", which at least show a bit of effort was put into the whole thing, even if having to sit through the same animation over and over to navigate the menus is tooth-grindingly annoying.